What is the current state of chess engines?

 The Idea

-For the implementation, we would need to save the weights of each square of each piece to an array.
-To evaluate we take a bitboard (1
+The implementation would work as follows.
+Store the weights of each square in a seperate array for each piece.
+To evaluate, we take a bitboard (1

 means a piece is present on the square, 0

-for example to represent black winning by a certain margin, +7.9
+for example to represent black winning by a small margin, +7.9

 to represent white having a very powerful advantage.